-Reporting to and working closely with the board of directors, the Executive Director (ED), in partnership with the Managing Director, will be responsible for the overall success and creative growth of JMBT, including the vibrancy of its artistic programs, partnerships, and operations.
+Reporting to and working closely with the board of directors, the Executive Artistic Director (EAD), supported by the Managing Director, will be responsible for the overall success of the organization including: the vibrancy and growth of its educational, performing, and outreach programs, as well as maintaining a sustainable business model.
+The EAD will champion the values-based approach to ballet education, performance, and community engagement that since JMBT’s inception, has distinguished the organization as a leading model for inclusion, diversity, and equity.
 This individual will be the organization’s primary relationship builder and a key spokesperson.
-The ED will guide a strategic planning process to help shape the next stage of growth for the organization as it shifts from being founder-led and establishes new business processes and methodologies.
-The ED will be an active community member networking across the Boston Metropolitan Area to build visibility and financial support for JMBT, working collaboratively with the board and staff members, other arts organizations, and community members to fulfill the organization’s mission.
-The ED will supervise the Program Administrator, Studio Programs Manager, Production and Marketing Associate, and Administrator and Dorchester Studio Principal.
+The EAD will guide a strategic planning process to help shape the next stage of the organization as it shifts from being founder-led and looks to reestablish its performing company.
+The EAD will be an active community member networking across Greater Boston to build visibility and financial support for JMBT, working collaboratively with the board and staff members, other arts organizations, and community members to fulfill the organization’s mission.
+The EAD will supervise the Managing Director, Program Administrator, Studio Programs Manager, Production and Marketing Associate, and Administrator and Dorchester Studio Principal.

 Roles and Responsibilities

-- Guide a collaborative process to develop the strategic framework for the organization that builds on the four pillars and guides short-term operational and long-term strategic planning.
+- Guide a collaborative process to develop the strategic framework for the organization that builds on the three pillars and guides short-term operational and long-term strategic planning.

 - Serve as a key spokesperson to support JMBT’s image, clearly articulatingthe organization’s needs and long-termimpactswithin thecommunities it serves.